-You may have noticed that your veterinarian looks at your dog's teeth at each examination.
+Does your dog need a dental cleaning?
+Perhaps you have smelled some pretty bad breath or seen a lot of tartar on your dog's teeth.
+Maybe your veterinarian recommended a dental cleaning during a routine wellness examination.
+You may be hesitant or worried because you don't have all the information.
 Dental health is an important part of every dog's well-being.
 If your vet detects dental disease, a professional cleaning may be recommended in order to keep your dog healthy.
 If you notice signs of dental disease, it's important to discuss it with your vet.

-About Professional Dental Cleaning
+Consider the Types of Professional Dental Cleaning

 While veterinarians strive to make anesthesia as safe as possible, it is not without risk.
 Animals with underlying health conditions will be at greater risk for anesthetic complications.
 Therefore, most vets recommend lab work before a dental cleaning.

 When your dog's dental is about to begin, an anesthetic drug will be injected, causing your dog to fall asleep quickly.
 Next, a breathing tube is placed through your dog's mouth into the trachea.
 This tube ensures an open airway during the procedure through which oxygen and anesthetic gas can be delivered.
-It also prevents liquids and bacteria in the mouth from entering the airway.
+It also prevents liquids and bacteria in the mouth from entering the airway and lungs.

-The Dental Cleaning
+Understanding the Dental Cleaning

 The technician begins by rinsing the mouth and doing a general inspection.
 Next, the dental plaque and tartar are removed using hand tools and the ultrasonic scaler.
-A special periodontal scaler is used to clean along and just under the gum line, as this is where oral bacteria does the most damage.
+A special periodontal scaler is used to clean along and just under the gum line, as this is where oral bacteria can do the most damage.

 Dental Extractions and Special Treatments

+Your veterinarian may find areas of dental disease that are not severe enough to warrant extraction.
+In these cases, a special antibiotic or other treatment may be applied to the area in an attempt to save the tooth.
 Your veterinarian will inform you of his or her recommendations for your dog after the full dental examination is complete.
 You can be sure that some kind of home care will be recommended.

 The Cost of a Professional Dental Cleaning

 The cost may seem like a lot, but most pet owners and experts agree that, in the long run, it is money well spent.
 Dental disease can lead to many systemic health problems in dogs, such as heart and kidney diseases.
-Let's do what we can to prevent these.